Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Data and sample selection

 \section{Data and sample selection}

-We have used data from the GAMA survey DR4 \citep{Driver2022} and HSC-SSP survey PDR2 \citep{Aihara2019} for this work.
+We have used data from the GAMA survey DR4\footnote{http://www.gama-survey.org/dr4/} \citep{Driver2022} and HSC-SSP survey PDR2\footnote{https://hsc-release.mtk.nao.ac.jp/doc/index.php/sample-page/pdr2/} \citep{Aihara2019} for this work.
 GAMA is a flux-limited (to $r$ band mag 19.8) highly complete spectroscopic survey of $\sim$ 286 square degrees of sky carried using the AAOmega spectrograph at the AAT.
 The fourth data release of the GAMA survey contains about 300,000 galaxies and information on their redshifts, stellar mass, morphology, environment, and many other quantities of interest.
 The HSC-SSP is a wide-field imaging survey which has observed $\sim1100$ sq. degrees of sky in multiple optical filters using the Hyper-Suprime Cam camera mounted at the prime focus of the 8.2m Subaru telescope \citep{Aihara2018}.
 The second data release of HSC-SSP \citep{Aihara2019} covers $\sim300$ square degrees of the sky in $grizy$ broadband filters.
 The wide layer of this survey reaches a limiting depth of $\sim$ 26 magnitude in the $i$-band along with a median seeing of 0.6 arcsec, making it one of the deepest and sharpest wide-field sky surveys.
 The imaging data products as well as catalogues on the photometric redshifts and galaxy shapes have been made available in this data release.
 We outline our sample selection methodology in the paragraphs below.

 In order to select the sample for our study, we started with galaxies present in GAMA Galaxy Group Catalogue \citep[G3C,][]{Robotham2011}.
 The G3C catalogue is a Friends-of-Friends (FoF) group catalogue run on galaxies in the GAMA survey equatorial and G02 fields.
 Within these survey regions, all galaxies having high-quality spectra and lying within the redshift range $0.003 < z < 0.6$ are included in the G3C catalogue.
 As our first selection cut, we choose galaxies having redshifts $z \leq 0.3$ and residing in sky region Dec$>-6$ degrees.
 The second criterion stems from the fact that the GAMA survey is highly complete only to the north of $-6$ degrees.
 The selected galaxies were then cross-matched to the GAMA survey catalogues \textsc{StellarMassesv19} and \textsc{StellarMassesG02SDSSv24} containing stellar masses and rest frame $g-i$ colours of galaxies derived from multiband SED fitting \citep{Taylor2011}.